SchokiCoder/hawps/docs/goals.md

 All __primary goals__ are to be implemented __before the final release__, unless
-the implementation of a single goal proves to be too difficult or would come with a too high cost such as a high increase of the sloc count.
+the implementation of a single goal proves to be too difficult or would come with a too high cost such as a high increase of the sloc count (if such limit is defined).
 The update implementing the last primary goal, becomes the final release update, which in semantic versioning would be 1.0.0.
 Optimally the primary goals are documented as a roadmap.